etalab/plan-ogp-2015-2017/en/GLOSSARY.md

 # Referential Data

-Referential data (or « pivot data ») are data that are used to name or identify entities (for example products, economic entities, locations, stakeholders, legal entities...).
+Referential data (or "pivot data") are data that are used to name or identify entities (for example products, economic entities, locations, stakeholders, legal entities...).
 These reference systems are necessary to link together datasets that are not configured to work together, and to build unified information architecture.
 (Source: Conseil national du numérique)